leesjensen/240notes/README.md

 I don't understand why there is a `join` HTTP and `JOIN_PLAYER` WebSocket message.

+How do you enable the ability to redraw the board without an endpoint to get the board from the server?
+I guess you just redraw what the client has cached?

 Why have each client keep their own copy of the board.
 Why not just have the server send out the board after every change?

 Does a player have to resign if they are checkmated?